 To further muddy the waters, Peter Mayle's books refer to Provence but usually are written about just a part of it, the Luberon, which is mostly in the Vaucluse.
 The Luberon has as its backbone a mountain range that forms a sort of climate wall, a boundary between the warm and dry Mediterranean climate of the south and the cooler alpine influence on the north.

 Still, many people consider the Luberon to be the heart of the "real" Provence.

-Expanding a bit, the Provence I find most appealing is found in the triangle between Avignon, Arles, and Salon de Provence.
+Expanding a bit, the most appealing parts of Provence are found in the triangle between Avignon, Arles, and Salon de Provence.
 Here you can drive your car to practically any small town and find a charming and inexpensive hotel.
 Well, you can in the off-season at least.
-Here are the places I find compelling:
+Here are places we find compelling:

-- Arles - First inhabited by the Greeks, but made the most of by the Romans, who left a theater and amphitheater for tourists to gawk at.
-Arles used to be a thriving port city before it all silted up to become the marshy Camargue.
+- Arles - First inhabited by the Greeks, but made most of by the Romans who left a theater and amphitheater for tourists to gawk at, Arles used to be a thriving port city before it silted up to become the marshy Camargue.
 Van Gogh chopped off his ear here -- and produced some of his best work as well.
-The people didn't like him much at the time, but they do now, of course.
-He's famous after all.

-- Avignon - a spectacular city with the must-visit Palais des Papes (Palace of Popes) as well as other sites and a compelling old town.
-Parking outside the gates, on the other side of the Rhone, isn't as difficult as you might think.
-Take a virtual tour of Avignon in Provence, or spend a perfect 24 hours in Avignon by wandering in the morning and visiting the Palace of the Popes in the afternoon.
+- Avignon - Spend a perfect 24 hours in this spectacular city with the must-visit Palais des Papes (Palace of Popes) as well as other sites and a compelling old town.
+Parking outside the gates, on the other side of the Rhône, isn't as difficult as you might think.

 - Camargue - See a different side of France, a France of cowboys and bulls and fantastic bird life in the salt marshes.